 You should decorate this space with high gloss metal picture frames or polished wood.
 Further, you could use wall art with graphic elements.

 Since the finished floors are mostly wood or tile, I recommend some graphic design on your rugs.
 With these rugs, you can add both warmth and color to a room.
 You can use darker shades of colors.
 Grays and browns work just as well as the more commonly used white and light cream color tones.
 Remember, you decide which you prefer.

 With decades of history, this is again a more traditional design style.
 Basically, this style fuses together elements of the eclectic and shabby chic styles.

 You should choose this design style if you are trying to create a warm and relaxing domain.

 Please don’t let its title mislead you.
 You do not need to be living deep down in the woods.
 Because this style will work just as well in your town-home or apartment.

-What you should know about this interior design style:
+Here is the interior design description & what you should know about this interior design style:

 You should look for Furniture with a vintage feel and look.
 The local antique dealer or thrift store would be a good place to shop.
 Aim at soft colors for the upholstery and stick to finishes in flat or eggshell for walls and woodwork.